 - 1 teaspoon vanilla

-- In a large bowl, combine the flour, baking powder, ginger, and baking soda.
+- In a large bowl, combine the flour, baking powder, and baking soda.

-- In another large bowl, stir together the eggs, carrot, zucchini, brown sugar, raisins, oil, honey, and vanilla.
+- In another large bowl, whisk the eggs.
+Add in the ginger, carrot, zucchini, brown sugar, raisins, butter or oil, honey, and vanilla.

 After shredding your carrots and zucchini, lightly pat them dry with a paper towel if they seem too damp.